kotekan/kotekan/docs/sphinx/dev/dev_style_guide_code.rst

 - Type names in kotekan should be nouns, use *CamelCase* formatting and begin with a capital letter, e.g. ``MyFavouriteStage``.
 This includes classes, enums, structs and typedefs.
-- With the exception of class constructors & destructors, function names should use underscore notation and begin with a lower case letter, e.g. ``my_func``.
+- With the exception of class constructors & destructors, names of class members and standalone functions should use underscore notation and begin with a lower case letter, e.g. ``my_func``.

 Variables
 ^^^^^^^^^^